Investment risk

 This investment is for the intelligent more affluent investor not the average retail investor who pays a monthly debit order to buy unit trusts.
 The intelligent investor will understand that market prices are at any time not necessary reflective of TRUE VALUE.

-This is a focused property investment with exposure to fewer businesses than any traditional unit trust and as a result it will be more volatile from a daily market pricing perspective.
+This is a focused property/infrastructure investment with exposure to fewer businesses than any traditional unit trust and as a result it will be more volatile from a daily market pricing perspective.
 Investors must be prepared to be "down on paper" as it is impossible to time the market correctly.

 This highlights the difference between the market price and the value of a business.